It’s that time again: Payday.

-Using software to streamline payroll means more focus on actually running your business.
+Using software to streamline payroll means you can focus on actually running your business.
 Wish there were more hours in the day to interact with customers, bond with your employees, figure out marketing, or brainstorm new ideas?
 Payroll software can give you more than a few.

 “My time is everything to me,” said Andrea Talley, owner of GreenLid restaurants in San Francisco.
 Using software for payroll gives her “more time to be in the business—like thinking about our products, and our quality and sourcing—and doing the types of things that I started the business to do.”

-Payroll software can do much of the heavy lifting with your employment taxes — withholding, filing quarterly reports, preparing W-2s and 1099s, and more.
-It can help end-of-year accounting go much more smoothly.
+Payroll software can do much of the heavy lifting with your employment taxes—withholding, filing quarterly reports, preparing W-2s and 1099s, and more to help end-of-year accounting go much more smoothly.

 Workers often need to be able to access their own pay and benefits records.
-In fact, a portal can actually improve employee morale because they’ll have access to information when they need it, and better control over their work lives.
+A portal can actually improve employee morale because they’ll have access to information when they need it and better control over their work lives.
 It’ll also save you time by empowering employees to access their pay stubs or W-2s on their own.

 Maybe you want your HR manager to have a login.
-Maybe you want your accounting or time tracking software to sync with payroll.
-Whatever the case, software integrations and features that let you collaborate with other people are another way to take the administrative pressure off yourself.
+Maybe you want your accounting or time-tracking software to sync with payroll.
+Whatever the case, payroll software can help take the administrative pressure off yourself by offering software integrations and features that let you collaborate with other people.

 You want to know that someone has your back.
 Any payroll provider you work with should be responsive and able to help when you need it.